 Racial Equity Capacity Offerings

-Build your organization’s capacity to envision and achieve Racial Equity with the support of Forward Through Ferguson’s team of catalysts.
+Start a conversation with leaders in your community or institution about working with Forward Through Ferguson to build Racial Equity.
 So far, we have grown capacity, trained, and built community with 200+ leaders advancing Racial Equity through roundtables, assessments, and sector-based transformation initiatives.

 Workshops & Trainings